-IKAR member Sherry Morr and Membership and Community Engagement Manager Zvi Zobin detail the IKAR from Afar designation, which attracts members from all over the world.
+IKAR member Sherri Morr and Membership and Community Engagement Manager Zvi Zobin detail the IKAR from Afar designation, which attracts members from all over the world.

-Anti- Semitism: Rabbi Sharon Brous and Jill Jacobs
+Anti- Semitism: Lisa Sharon Harper with Rabbi Sharon Brous and Rabbi Jill Jacobs

 Join host, Lisa Sharon Harper and guests, Rabbi Sharon Brous (IKAR) and Rabbi Jill Jacobs (T’ruah) as they engage in this transparent, vulnerable, mind-blowing conversation that leans into critical questions that we all must understand in this current moment: What is anti-Semitism?
 What are its roots?
 How do we recognize it when it is in the room?
 And what can we do about it?